OMSecurity/OMPASS_DEMO/README.md

 ## 2. Generating a Secret Key for OMPASS API Call ([For instructions]("https://www.ompasscloud.com/en/document/application"))
 - After logging in to your account, select "Applications" tab from App Management on the left.
 - Click the [Register] button.
-- Enter an application name. (e.g. DEMO)
+- Enter an application name. (e.g. DEMO) and click the [Check Availability] button
 - Enter a domain to be used in OMPASS_DEMO. (ex. https://www.example.com)
-- Enter a redirect URL.
-(Default is /ompass)
+- Enter a redirect URL containing "/ompass" at the end (ex. https://www.example.com/ompass)
 - Leave the policy as "Default Policy", then click [Register].
+- Select the application you created, then click the [Edit] button.
-- Check the generated "secret key".
+- Check the generated "secret key", then copy it to use in "Backend Settings" afterwards.

 ## 3. Change Settings in Code
 ### Backend Settings